Quantum-Codes/jeeadv_2024/README.md

 The goal of the project is to provide all data of the JIC report and JoSAA opening closing ranks in a more accessible way to all students in form of an excel spreadsheet which they can utilize make better decisions for the JOSAA councelling 2025+ and to also put them in a readable format for those curious about performance statistics.

-Also for anyone curious, the whole `main.py` and `webscraper.py` has a lot of comments explaining the code and how it works and which decisions were made, so you can also check that out to understand how the data was processed.<br>
+Also for anyone curious, the whole `main.py`, `webscraper.py` and `seat_matrix.py` has a lot of comments explaining the code and how it works and which decisions were made, so you can also check that out to understand how the data was processed.<br>
 The data for NITs, IIITs and GFTIs are webscraped from the JOSAA website using `requests` and `BeautifulSoup` libraries, while the IIT data is taken from the JIC report available on the jeeadv website.
-Webscraping script is at `webscraper.py` and can be modified a bit to even scrape Seat matrix too!<br>
+Webscraping script is at `webscraper.py` and `seat_matrix.py`.<br>